 If you run a wrestling program or want to start a new wrestling program and have found it hard to manage your finances and stay afloat every year, this post is for you.
-In this post, you’ll learn our best steps to creating and managing a youth wrestling budget.
+In this post, you’ll learn our best steps to creating and managing your youth wrestling budget.

 One reason why wrestling program’s may find it tough to manage their expenses every year is that they don’t know what to expect.
 Especially when it’s a brand-new program.
-From equipment, to registration fees and tournament fees, to renting a facility, here’s some of the costs you should be aware of.
+From equipment, to registration fees and tournament fees, to renting a facility, here’s some of the costs you should be aware of:

 - Coaches’ Certifications and Education Fees